 So there you have it – a trip to Vancouver to help with your Ottawa winter, and five bars to visit when you get there (and DO start at the top of the list!).
 But – it’s going to be hard for me (next time I’m in town) to venture out and try one of the others after having had such a fine time at L’Abattoir.

-TagsAmerica Walks into a Bar blogging books champagne chocolate Christine Sismondo Cocktails cognac Cuba Libre Dark 'n' Stormy dentist epidemiology Fluevogs Free Will Astrology French 75 Friday Night gift exchange gin ginger beer Gosling's Black Seal Rum grapefruit juice guest post horoscope lemon Leo Mad Men Martinis Montreal mooching Ottawa Prosecco punch rum Sailor Jerry Spiced Rum T.G.I.F. tacky tequila the Jock The Kraken Spiced Rum vermouth vodka whisky winter Wordless Wednesday writing
+TagsAmerica Walks into a Bar birthday blogging books champagne chocolate Christine Sismondo Cocktails cognac Cuba Libre Dark 'n' Stormy dentist epidemiology flasks Fluevogs Free Will Astrology French 75 Friday Night gift exchange gin ginger beer Gosling's Black Seal Rum grapefruit juice guest post horoscope Leo Mad Men Martinis Montreal mooching Ottawa Prosecco rum Sailor Jerry Spiced Rum T.G.I.F. tacky tequila the Jock The Kraken Spiced Rum vermouth vodka whisky winter Wordless Wednesday writing